10 Important Considerations in Preparing to Adopt a Cat

 1. Great question!
 Spaying a female cat is not “desexing” your cat, the procedure is called an Ovariohysterectomy.
 It eliminates most of the female hormone production, which has many uncomfortable and unwanted side effects for female cats.
 By spaying her, she will not go into “heat” every 14-21 days for a period of 3-16 days, and potentially have up to three litters of kittens per year.
 During her heat cycle, being in heat drives her to mate which often involves fighting, escaping from inside a house, howling at night, male cats hanging around your home, abscesses which require surgery, and females may spray urine in heat.
 So spaying them alleviates this, plus it significantly decreases the risk of Mammary Cancer by 50-60%, eliminates the risk of reproductive tumors in the uterus and ovaries, and eliminates the risk of a uterine disease called Pyometra, which can be fatal.

 It’s ideal to spay a kitten from as young as 3 months before 6 months old.
 At 6 months old female cats can get pregnant.
-Another huge benefit in spaying and neutering, is that you don’t contribute to increasing the number of unwanted, homeless, abandoned cats that walk our streets and are killed in shelters across the U.S.—1.4 million cats and kittens are euthanized every year in U.S. shelters and 3.4 million unwanted cats enter U.S. shelters every year.
+Another huge benefit in spaying and neutering, is that you don’t contribute to increasing the number of unwanted, homeless, abandoned cats that walk our streets and are killed in shelters across the U.S. Specifically, around 690,000 shelter animals are euthanized each year including 330,000 dogs and 360,000 cats.
 Spaying and neutering is a win-win solution.

 Comments are closed.